dsand/Data-Metrics-for-Imagers/README.md

 3. Image quality, in the form of image FWHM and ellipticity, to aid in observing decision-making.
 This should be measured for stars across the field of view of the imager.
 4. Pointing accuracy, as determined through a WCS solution of the image (or perhaps something simpler)

 These metrics should be saved in a databased and presented in a clear visual format to the classical/queue observer.
 This database should also have access to TCS and weather values for later analysis.
-Data may also be placed in image headers, but perhpas that is for version 2 of the code.
+Data may also be placed in image headers, but perhaps that is for version 2 of the code.

 Over time, tracking of these values will help to assess the overall health of the imager.